brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.10 On Page Load
 _250 PTS_
 Our code seems to have an issue - it doesn't always work when the page is loaded.
 Wrap all of this code in a $(document).ready() block so that it won't run until the DOM has loaded.

+##3.11 Refactor Using Traversing
+**Video**

+##3.12 Removing the Clicked Button
+_250 PTS_
+When we click on one of the buttons, it removes all buttons on the page.
+Instead, let's just remove the one button that was clicked by using this.